 Continued congressional control of the District of Columbia and its residents undermines the fundamental principle of self-government and is antithetical to a free society.
 Congressional interference in D.C.'s autonomy has had disastrous consequences for the health and welfare of District residents.
 Congress has an opportunity to rectify a great injustice that has left hundreds of thousands of Americans in the District of Columbia unable to fully participate in our representative democracy.
 Disenfranchised District residents deserve full representation in Congress, and the true autonomy and selfgovernance that comes with statehood.

-If you have any questions, please contact Sonia Gill, Senior Legislative Counsel, at sgill@aclu.org.
+If you have any questions, please contact Kristen Lee, Policy Analyst, at klee@aclu.org.